MikeECunningham/rust-trader-public/README.md

 This project makes use of the dec library
  https://docs.rs/dec/latest/dec/#
  It is provided in src/dec with modifications under its original license to solve a number of internal problems with using it as a crate.

+I have no professional experience in algotrading, and am entirely self taught.
+I offer no assurance that the tools and systems I have developed are up to any known standard or in line with any obvious convenience.